B.R.E.A.D. stands for

 Blessings Received Each Appointed Day.We are a non-profit organization 501 (C) (3) that has been in business for 15 years.

 All donations are tax deductible.

-All work is volunteer and all food is donated.
+All work is volunteer (we have no paid staff or board) and most of our food is donated.
 We share the love of Jesus Christ to those in need, by providing food and groceries to the homeless, elderly, and low-income individuals and/or families of Gaston County.
-Our source of income to meet our monthly rent/utilities/food transportation costs comes from generous hearts like yours who care about those in need and our from our God who has never let us down.
+Income to meet our monthly rent/utilities/food transportation costs comes from generous hearts like yours who care about those in need and from our God who has never let us down.

-A small box truck with lift gate or use of one once a week.
+A small box truck with lift gate, or cargo van.

 Someone with a truck who could drive even once a week to help us.